USS Aries (PHM-5): Service history

 The guided-missile hydrofoil gunboat spent the rest of 1984 and the first part of 1985 engaged in operations in the immediate vicinity of Key West.
 In March, she traveled to Puerto Rico to participate in a readiness exercise, READEX 1-85.
-More duty out of her home port occupied the warships time in April.
+More duty out of her home port occupied the warship's time in April.
 At the beginning of May, she voyaged to Onslow Beach, where she took part in Exercise "Solid Shield 85."
 The middle of June found Aries in the waters near Puerto Rico again for the initial phase of UNITAS XXVI.
 During July and early August, the warship carried out normal operations from her base at Key West.
 Her third fleet readiness exercise occupied the last half of August.
 In September, Aries resumed local operations from Key West and remained so occupied for the rest of 1985.

 At the end of the first week in January 1986, she moved to Mayport, Florida, for a three-month availability.
 At the end of April, she proceeded back to Key West where she operated until late in July.
 At that time, she embarked upon a cruise that took her to the Caribbean for another UNITAS exercise during which she made port calls at La Guaira, Venezuela, and at St. Johns, Antigua.
 Aries returned to Key West on 14 August and carried out local training missions until mid-October.
 On 14 October, the guided-missile hydrofoil gunboat set sail for Little Creek, Virginia, to take part in a special project for the Chief of Naval Operations.
 Over the next two months, she divided her time between her home port and operations off the Virginia Capes.
 She concluded her development work for 1986 on 12 December and headed back to Key West on the 16th.
 Aries reentered her home port on 17 December and spent the remainder of the year in that vicinity.

 Aries was decommissioned on 30 July 1993.

 Memorial

 USS Aries PHM-5 Hydrofoil Memorial, Inc obtained Aries for rehabilitation as a memorial located on the Grand River in Brunswick, Missouri in 1996.
 As of 2022 she can be found at the USS Aries Hydrofoil Museum.
 Dedicated to preserving hydrofoils of all types, the museum is centered around Aries.

-James, knowing nothing about hydrofoils, bought the 133-foot Aries for scrap in 1996.
+Bill and Bob Meinhardt and Eliot James, knowing nothing about hydrofoils, bought the 133-foot Aries for scrap in 1996.
 Finding her in good shape, he sailed from Charleston, South Carolina to Missouri and decided to restore her.